System Image Recovery vs. System Restore in Windows 11/10/8/7 - Qiling

 system backup

 Step 3.
-The backup location can be another local drive on your computer, an external hard drive, network, cloud or NAS.
-Generally, we recommend you use an external physical drive or cloud to preserve the system backup files.
+The backup location can be another local drive on your computer, an external hard drive, network, cloud, or NAS.
+We recommend using an external physical drive or cloud to preserve system backup files.

 backup system partition step3

 Step 4.
-Customiztion settings like enabling an automatic backup schedule in daily, weekly, monthly, or upon an event, and making a differential and incremental backup are available in the Schedule button if you're interested.
-Click "Proceed", and the Windows system backup process will begin.
-The completed backup task will display on the left side in a card style.
+Customization settings like enabling an automatic backup schedule in daily, weekly, monthly, or upon an event, and making a differential and incremental backup are available in the Schedule button.
+If interested, click "Proceed", and the Windows system backup process will begin, displaying the completed backup task on the left side in a card style.

 backup system partition step4